viamrobotics/docs/docs/how-tos/configure-teleop-workspace.md

 Create a workspace by clicking **+ Create workspace**.
 Give it a name.

-{{<imgproc src="/how-tos/teleop/blank-workspace.png" resize="800x" style="width: 500px" class="fill aligncenter" declaredimensions=true alt="Blank teleop page.">}}
+{{<imgproc src="/how-tos/teleop/blank-workspace.png" resize="800x" style="width: 500px" class="fill aligncenter imgzoom" declaredimensions=true alt="Blank teleop page.">}}

 {{% /tablestep %}}
 {{% tablestep %}}
 **2. Add widgets**

-You are prompted to add a widget to add teleop visualizations to your workspace.
 Click **Add widget** and select the appropriate widget for your machine.
 Repeat as many times as necessary.

 - If you have a camera, select **Camera stream**, which allows you to view a camera stream.
   Enter the name of your camera.

-- If you have a movement sensor, select a **GPS map**, which allows you to map the location of a machine.
+- If you have a movement sensor, select a **GPS map**, which displays the location of a machine on a map.
   Enter the name of your movement sensor.
   Toggle **Historic positions** to on to see how position has changed over time.